ocristian/java-box/lambdas-and-streams/README.md

 - of(T... values)
 	+ a stream that consists of the specified values
 - range(int, int), rangeClosed(int, int)
-	+ a stream from a star to an end value (exclusive or inclusive)
+	+ a stream from a start to an end value (exclusive or inclusive)
 - generate(IntSupplier), iterate(int, IntUnaryOperator)
 	+ an infinite stream created by a given Supplier
 	+ iterate() uses seed to start the stream